 4.3 All Resignations must be given to the President in writing, and, once accepted by the President, are considered final.
 If the President wishes to resign, notice must then be given to the Vice-President.
 Members who resign have the option of rejoining by again paying dues.

 Section 1: Annual Meetings1.1 Post Production: held no more than three weeks after the final performance of the summer Production, and shall mark the commencement of the new Production year.
-At this Meeting the Executive Committee of the Board of Directors as well as the General Director shall be elected.
+At this Meeting the Executive Committee of the Board of Directors, the General Director, and four members of the Play Reading Committee shall be elected.

 1.2 Thanksgiving: held within ten days of the fourth Thursday of November.
 At this Meeting the Directing Staff as well as the Alumni Relations, Fundraising, Internet, and History Committee Chairs shall be elected.